docker/docs/engine/userguide/networking/index.md

 Containers connected to the default `bridge` network can communicate with each other by IP address. **Docker does not support automatic service discovery on the default bridge network.
-If you want containers to be able to resolve IP addresses by container name, you should use _user-defined networks_ instead**.
+If you want containers to resolve IP addresses by container name, you should use _user-defined networks_ instead**.
 You can link two containers together using the legacy `docker run --link` option, but this is not recommended in most cases.